-By the end of 2020, there were 1 898 vessels in the Estonian marine fishing fleet.
-The total number of vessels increased compared to 2019 because of entries of new vessels into length class VL0010.
-Two vessels were added into segment VL40XX.
+By the end of 2021, there were 1954 vessels in the Estonian marine fishing fleet.
+The total number of vessels increased compared to 2020 because of entries of new vessels into length class VL0010.
+One vessel was added into segment VL2440.
 All other segments saw a reduction of the number of vessels or the number of vessels remained the same.

 The development of the fleet in last 17 years since joining the EU in May 1, 2004, together with the level of Estonia's fleet ceiling, is given below in charts 6 to 8.
+Although the number of vessels has increased over the period of 2004-2021, the total gross tonnage and engine power have been decreasing considerably over the last 17 years compared to 2004.
+Total engine power remained relatively same in 2021 as in 2020 (increasing from 49 575 kW in 2020 to 49 671.6 kW in 2021).
+Total gross tonnage also remained relatively same, increasing from 17 608 GT in 2020 to 17 708.98 GT in 2021.

-Although the number of vessels has increased over the period of 2004-2020, the total gross tonnage and engine power have decreased considerably due to the exit of larger trawling vessels from the fleet and replacing them with small coastal fishing vessels with length under 10 m and using passive gears.
-By length classes, the number of vessels has decreased in all length classes except in length class VL0010.
-As can be seen from the charts 6 to 8 below, the most stable vessel length class over the 17-year period have been VL1012, where only minor changes have occurred by all three characteristics.
-Sharpest decline in the number of vessels, engine power and gross tonnage have taken place in the Baltic Sea trawling fleet length classes VL1218 and VL2440 and also in the distant water fleet VL40XX.
+By length classes, the number of vessels has decreased since 2004 in all length classes except in length class VL0010.
+As can be seen from the charts 6 to 8 below, the most stable vessel length class over the 17-year period has been VL1012, where only minor changes have occurred by all three characteristics.
+Sharpest decline in the number of vessels, engine power and gross tonnage have taken place in the Baltic Sea trawling fleet length classes VL1218, VL1824 and VL244.
 The main drivers behind the decline in those length classes have been both economic and environmental as to better adjust with smaller fishing opportunities and to ensure sector's profitability.